GENERAL GRANT PROGRAM FAQ

-Have a general question about the COVID-19 Relief Campaign?
+Have a general question about our grant program?
 Then you are in the correct place.
 If you are looking for something else please navigate back to the main FAQ page HERE.

 What is the Bartender Emergency Assistance Program?

 The purpose of the Bartender Emergency Assistance Program (BEAP) is to assist qualified bartenders, barbacks, and bar servers who are in need of financial assistance as a result of a catastrophic event or an emergency hardship.
 The USBG Foundation has adopted procedures in order to ensure that recipients are selected on an objective and nondiscriminatory basis.

 The Helen David Relief Fund (HDRF) honors the memory of the beloved Port Huron, MI bar owner and community leader who was a two-time breast cancer survivor.
 Helen David stands as an inspiration to those living with the disease.
 Her cousin, Tony Abou-Ganim founded the HDRF in her name to assist qualified members of the hospitality industry who are taking on cancer, and specifically breast cancer, with the dignity and courage Helen displayed throughout her battle.

 How do I donate to help?

 Please donate HERE.

 Can I set up a fundraiser to help?

 How are you using funds raised for your grant programs?

 The USBG Foundation's Board of Directors has approved the Bartender Emergency Assistance Program (BEAP) and the Helen David Relief Fund (HDRF) to use funds raised through our fundraising efforts for use in making emergency financial assistance grants to qualified members of the hospitality industry facing hardship due to fire, weather, family emergency, and/or cancer.